wp-plugins/custom-taxonomies-menu-widget/README.txt

 * Choose whether to display the taxonomy name as a title
 * Choose whether to display the list of terms as a hierarchy
 * Choose whether to hide terms with no posts
-* NEW - New terms are now automatically added to the menu
+* NEW - User options to control how to treat display of new terms added to a taxonomy

 **Further information**